Tethanol/Please-Work-ROBOTC/README.md

 The following sections are symptoms with their respective resolutions with successive steps if the previous solution didn't work.

 ### General Fix: Firmware and Power Cycling
-This only applies when ROBOT and GAME LEDs are green.
+This only applies when **ROBOT and GAME LEDs are green** when the battery is on.
 This will fix most issues with the robot code not executing on the motors/sensors.

 >[!WARNING]
 >Again, the battery must be **plugged in** and controller **turned on**.